akashrama/Search-Engine/README.md

 sample datasets are provided in the data folder (ie gutenberg, spec-pagerank-ex2, and wikipedia)

-TFID and pageRank algorithms have been implemented in their respective files
+TFIDF and pageRank algorithms have been implemented in their respective files

 can be reached by src.main.java.search.analyzers